 Your budget should be proportionate to the traffic price and offers’ payouts.
 Traffic costs differ quite considerably between ad types.
-So, for example, if you want to invest in native ads, which have higher payouts and more expensive traffic (as they’re custom targeted and the visitor has to express his interest by clicking on the ad), your budget needs to be bigger than the budget you’d plan for popups.
-If you want to find out more about Native Advertising, check out this article.
+So, for example, if you want to invest in native ads, which have higher payouts and more expensive traffic, your budget needs to be much bigger than the budget you’d plan for popups.

 Of course, it all depends on what traffic source you run on; not every traffic source requires a four-digit budget to be profitable.
-But if you want your campaigns to hit four-figure profit, you’ll have to invest big first.
+But if you want your campaigns to hit four-figure profit at some point, you’ll have to invest big first…

 Don’t scale up without constant learning